shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

 ## Information about ISICs:
 The International Skin Imaging Collaboration (ISIC) aims to improve melanoma diagnosis.
 The ISIC Archive contains the largest publicly available collection of quality-controlled dermoscopic images of skin lesions.

+While the initial focus of the ISIC collaboration is on melanoma diagnosis, the goals being pursued by ISIC are critical to advancing the broader landscape of skin imaging and artificial intelligence in Dermatology, including non-melanoma skin cancer and inflammatory dermatoses.

 ## Resources:
-The origin image sets can be downloaded via: https://challenge.isic-archive.com/data
+The original image sets can be downloaded via the archive on the official site: https://challenge.isic-archive.com/data

-The images contain the training images and the ground truth images
+These images contain the training images and the ground truth images

 ## Basic UNET structure:
 There is a python file called "basic_unet_model.py", you can have a look at this before using the improved UNET model if you want.